CookeShane/AIChatBot/README.md

 ## Features

+- **Django Application**: This project is Django based, which manages the application logic, user interactions, and API endpoints.
+Please note, `DEBUG = TRUE` has been left for simplicity.
+- **Chatbot Containment**: The chatbot is contained in a single Django app, allowing for easy integration with other Django projects.
 - **OpenAI Integration**: Uses OpenAI's API for generating embeddings of user questions.
+- **PostgreSQL Database**: Stores the predefined questions, answers, and user interaction data.
+The database is run through a Docker container.
+The image used is the `ankane/pgvector` image.
 - **Vector Similarity Search**: Employs pgvector and Ivfflat Indexing for efficient and accurate matching of user questions to predefined answers.
-- **Django Backend**: Manages the application logic, user interactions, and API endpoints.
-- **PostgreSQL Database**: Stores the predefined questions, answers, and user interaction data.
 - **Dockerized Setup**: Ensures a consistent and reproducible environment for development, testing, and deployment.
+A Dockerfile is provided to create an image of the Django application, while a docker-compose.yml file is provided for the configuration of the multi-container complete application.
+- **Maintainability**: This project was designed for ease of maintenance and to be easily extenisble.
+For example, what to add a different API for get embeddings, simply add a new class with the Python code to `faq_chatbot/nlp.py`.
+Have new questions and answers, add them to the `FAQs` folder.

 ## Installation Requirements